giserh/docker-mapproxy/README.md

 Copy sample.env to .env and edit it with your own information.

-### Make a volume.

-   docker volume create --name=mapproxy_data

-Copy example files into the volume.
-That is, copy the files from mapproxy-docker/examples/config/* to the new volume.

-Edit the configuration files.
+The first time you run, docker will create a mapproxy_files volume and put the default mapproxy.yaml into it, under config/.
+Refer to the mapproxy.org documentation on the files that could go in there.

-The docker will store its files in the cache_data subdirectory.
+I will put some sample files in examples/ for you.

 ### Check this project's config